University accommodation gives students a place to live, study, meet friends and socialise as part of a supportive community.

 Paying for accommodation

-Accommodation fees and instalment dates
+Accommodation fees and installment dates

-Download a list of our accommodation fees (PDF - 324kb).
+Download a list of our accommodation fees for 2019-20 (PDF - 324kb).
 Residents can view the details of the instalment dates and the fees due on each instalment date on their RISIS web portal account.

 How to pay